Recommendations

 The making of golf balls, from the primary liquid core to the finished sphere, a camera trip up Canyon Lake in Ariz., and Olvera St. in LA, rebuilt to the picturesque style of years ago and with its inhabitants carrying on old traditions.

-Critics widely regard Going Places with Lowell Thomas, #26 as a cult-favorite piece of Documentary cinema.
+Critics widely regard Going Places with Lowell Thomas, #26 as a cult-favorite piece of Short cinema.
 Its artistic bravery is frequently cited as its strongest asset, solidifying its place in United States's film legacy.

 View Details